Natural gas in the United States: Oil and gas

 Most oil fields produce some gas, and vice versa, but the ratio of oil and gas varies considerably.
 In fields developed to produce oil, the natural gas is in a raw form called associated gas.
 Some fields, called "dry gas" fields, produce only gas.
-Of the top ten gas-producing fields in the US, only one, the Eagle Ford, is also among the top ten oil fields.
+Of the top ten gas-producing fields in the U.S., only one, the Eagle Ford, is also among the top ten oil fields.
 The number of wells classified as traditional gas wells has been declining in recent years as they are replaced by shale gas wells.

-The associated gas from oil wells is utilized similar to other sources of natural gas, or may be re-injected for storage and to enhance oil production.
-In some cases the well operator may designate the gas as a waste product, and large amounts of gas may be intentionally vented or flared depending on local regulations.
+The associated gas from oil wells is utilized similarly to other sources of natural gas, or may be re-injected for storage and to enhance oil production.
+In some cases, the well operator may designate the gas as a waste product, and large amounts of gas may be intentionally vented or flared depending on local regulations.

 In 2025, U.S. dry natural gas production is forecast to reach a record annual average of 105.2 billion cubic feet per day, driven by continued growth in the Permian, Appalachian, and Haynesville regions.
 This increase is supporting record LNG exports and meeting strong domestic demand.

 Coalbed methane

-Coalbed methane production in the US peaked at 1.97 TCF in 2008, when it made up 7.8 percent of US gas production.
+Coalbed methane production in the U.S. peaked at 1.97 TCF in 2008, when it made up 7.8 percent of U.S. gas production.
 By 2018, coalbed methane production had declined to 0.95 TCF.

 Shale gas

-Since 2000, shale gas has become a key source of natural gas in the US.
-Production rose more than tenfold from 2007 to 2018, when shale gas contributed 23.6 TCF, 63 percent of US gas production, and was still increasing.
+Since 2000, shale gas has become a key source of natural gas in the U.S. Production rose more than tenfold from 2007 to 2018, when shale gas contributed 23.6 TCF, 63 percent of U.S. gas production, and was still increasing.